lxwooxy/lxwooxy/README.md

     Stage management
     Production management

-I've been an undergraduate teaching assistant and tutor for these computer science classes, beginning from **January 2022**:
+At Hunter, I was an undergraduate teaching assistant and tutor for these computer science classes from **January 2022 - May 2025**:

     CSCI 127: Introduction to Computer Science (Python, MIPS, C++) CSCI 227: Programming Methods (Python)